 In addition to the above course work requirements, students are required to take the General test of the Graduate Record Examination and to submit three letters of recommendation prior to entry.

-Prospective graduate students in the geological sciences, including CSULB graduates, must formally apply for admission to CSULB (CSUMentor) as described previously in this Catalog and must also apply directly to the Department of Geological Sciences.
-All applicants must submit all required documents directly to the Department by Februrary 1 to receive full consideration for admission and financial support.
-Applications completed as late at April 1 may be considered on a case by case basis for any remaining positions.
+Prospective graduate students in the geological sciences, including CSULB graduates, must formally apply for admission to CSULB (CSU Apply) as described previously in this Catalog and must also apply directly to the Department of Geological Sciences.
+All applicants must submit all required documents directly to the Department by Februrary 15 to receive full consideration for admission and financial support.
 Required documents include:

 1. Department Application Form, available on the Department's website;